How does hydroelectricity work?

 - Dams - the most common type of hydroelectric power, using dams to channel the water and drive the turbines

-- Pumped storage - this method requires the moving of water between reservoirs at different elevation and
+- Pumped storage - this method requires the moving of water between reservoirs at different elevations and

 - Run of the river - typically used for smaller generation, where water flowing downstream is used as it passes.
 This method relies on a constant supply of water to be effective.